sumitrj/ConnectedQ-Multi-agent-Reinforcement-Learning-Algorithm/ConnectedQ.md

+## ConnectedQ
-## Proposed Version of Q - Learning Algorithm for Multi Agent Path Planning System
+### Proposed alternative of Q Learning for Multi Agent System applied in this use case for Path Planning

 <b> <u> Representation of state of the system </b> </u>